jtsage/jtsage-datebox/docs/api/dateboxbeforecreate.md

 etype: "Trigger"
 ---

 Triggered on every page if datebox is loaded.
-Somewhat useless
+Pretty much useless.

 {% highlight js %}
 $(document).on('dateboxbeforecreate', '.ui-page-active', function() {